 The Google Search app plays host to quite a few features and capabilities we take for granted on our phones, especially for anybody that makes extensive use of Google Now and the Google Launcher.
 An update just started rolling out that brings the app up to v4.3, but there aren't any immediately obvious changes in this release, at least not from a user-facing perspective.
 It's likely that this release is preparing for the soon to be open Cards API that will allow developers to insert their own content into the Google Now stream.
+The download link is available below for those that want to check it out right away.
 Read More